Technology companies and retailers lead US stocks higher

 U.S. stocks are rising Monday as technology companies, retailers and household goods companies gain ground.
-Some of the world's largest tech companies, including Apple and Microsoft, are leading the way.
+Some of the world's largest tech companies, including Apple and Microsoft, are leading the way and the Nasdaq composite is on track for an all-time high.
 Energy companies are falling as crude oil prices continue to decline.

 Continue Reading Below

-KEEPING SCORE: The S&P 500 index climbed 12 points, or 0.5 percent, to 2,747 as of 1:20 p.m.
+KEEPING SCORE: The S&P 500 index climbed 10 points, or 0.4 percent, to 2,745 as of 2:45 p.m.
 Eastern time.
-The Dow Jones industrial average rose 187 points, or 0.8 percent, to 24,822 behind gains from aerospace company Boeing, retailers Walmart and Home Depot, and payment processor Visa.
-The Nasdaq composite was on track for a record high as it gained 47 points, or 0.6 percent, or, 7,601.
-The Russell 2000 index of smaller-company stocks also traded around record highs as it rose 1 point to 1,648.
+The index rose 1.1 percent Friday after a strong jobs report, and hasn't made two consecutive gains since mid-May.
+The Dow Jones industrial average rose 153 points, or 0.6 percent, to 24,789 behind gains from aerospace company Boeing, retailers Walmart and Home Depot, and payment processor Visa.
+The Nasdaq composite gained 42 points, or 0.6 percent, to 7,596.
+The technology-heavy index made its latest record close on March 12.

+The Russell 2000 index of smaller-company stocks was on track to top the records it set last week as it rose 1 point to 1,648.

-LEADERS: Apple climbed 1.4 percent to $192.97 as its annual developers conference got underway in San Jose.
-Alphabet, Google's parent company, gained 1.7 percent to $1,154.46 and chipmaker Advanced Micro Devices added 2 percent to $14.70.
+LEADERS: Apple climbed 0.9 percent to $191.88 as it previewed new features and software updates at its Worldwide Developers Conference in San Jose, California.
+Alphabet, Google's parent company, gained 1.5 percent to $1,151.68 and chipmaker Advanced Micro Devices added 2.4 percent to $14.75.

-Microsoft rose 0.9 percent to $101.68 after the company said it will pay $7.5 billion in stock to buy GitHub, a popular site where software developers can go to host and review each other's code.
-Around 27 million software developers around the world use its platform to share code and build businesses.
+Microsoft rose 0.7 percent to $101.50 after the company said it will pay $7.5 billion in stock to buy GitHub.
+Around 27 million software developers around the world use GitHub to share code and build businesses.

 Advertisement

+Stocks have wobbled in the last few months as investors worried that tariffs and other barriers to trade will reduce economic growth and corporate profits.
+But Wall Street has mostly treated the tough talk and proposed tariffs as a negotiating tactic.
+Invesco Chief Global Market Strategist Kristina Hooper said the U.S. crossed an important dividing line last week when, after months of talks, its aluminum and steel import duties went into effect.

+"Markets seem to treat it as if it's just rhetoric and it's just a bargaining tool, and my view is that that is foolhardy," she said.
+"We have enough positive economic data that it's easy enough to put blinders on when it comes to threats like protectionism."

-FACEBOOK POKED: Facebook didn't do as well as other large technology companies as investors once again turned their attention to its handling of users' data.
-The New York Times reported Sunday that Facebook struck data-sharing deals with at least 60 device makers, including Apple and Amazon, as it tried to get its app onto smartphones, and that the device companies were able to access users' friends without their explicit consent.
+FACEBOOK POKED: The New York Times reported Sunday that Facebook struck data-sharing deals with at least 60 device makers, including Apple and Amazon, as it tried to get its app onto smartphones, and that the device companies were able to access users' friends without their explicit consent.
+That renewed some investors' concerns about Facebook's handling of user data, and the stock lost 0.4 percent to $193.24.

 Ime Archibong, vice president of product partnerships, said in blog post that Facebook has maintained tight control over the technology and that it is not aware of any abuse by the companies that it teamed with.

-Facebook lost 0.2 percent to $193.53.
-Earlier this year the stock skidded and Facebook's handling of user data was criticized after allegations a firm linked to the Trump campaign improperly harvested personal data from as many as 87 million Facebook accounts.
+Facebook stock skidded after allegations a firm linked to the Trump campaign improperly harvested personal data from as many as 87 million Facebook accounts.
 Wall Street's concerns about the stock gradually faded and Facebook closed at an all-time high Friday.

-CHINA'S WARNING: The Chinese government said Sunday that it won't step up purchases of American products if President Donald Trump taxes billions of dollars' worth of Chinese imports.
-China had promised to buy more goods from the U.S. last month, an announcement that led Treasury Secretary Steven Mnuchin to say that the proposed tariffs were suspended and a potential trade war was "on hold."
-But more recently, Trump has renewed his threat to impose 25 percent tariffs on $50 billion in Chinese high-tech goods.

-Chipmaker Micron Technology fell following reports that it and two other companies are being investigated by the Chinese government.
-The stock lost 0.6 percent to $58.38.

 HEALTH CARE: Companies reported results from cancer drug studies at the annual meeting of the American Society of Clinical Oncology.
-Nektar Therapeutics plunged 40.8 percent to $53.47 after it and a partner disclosed data from a potential treatment for pancreatic cancer.
-Analyst Debjit Chattopadhay of H.C.
+Nektar Therapeutics plunged 42.5 percent to $51.91 after it disclosed data from a potential treatment for pancreatic cancer.
+Analyst Debjit Chattopadhyay of H.C.
 Wainwright said investors were concerned by mixed results from the study and a lack of information and a lung cancer drug study.

-As of Friday, Nektar stock had more than tripled in value since early November.
-Shares of its partner Bristol-Myers Squibb lost 4.2 percent to $50.90.
-Merck gained 2.2 percent to $61.91 after it reported encouraging results from studies of lung cancer treatments.
+Nektar had made huge gains since early November.
+Shares of its partner Bristol-Myers Squibb lost 3.1 percent to $51.51.
+Merck gained 2.3 percent to $61.98 after it reported encouraging results from studies of lung cancer treatments.

 BONDS: Bond prices dipped.
 The yield on the 10-year Treasury note rose to 2.93 percent from 2.90 percent late Friday.